Cote de Pablo: Early life

 She was born on November 12, 1979 in Santiago, Chile, to Francisco de Pablo and María Olga Fernández.
 She has a younger sister, Andrea, and a brother, Francisco, who works as a DJ.
 When de Pablo was 10 years old, her mother took a job in Miami, Florida, at a Spanish-language television network.
 While there, de Pablo attended Arvida Middle School and New World School of the Arts, where she studied musical theater.
 In the fifth grade, she found many people could not pronounce her first name of "María José", so she asked them to call her "Coté", a common Chilean nickname for María José.
-De Pablo attended Carnegie Mellon University in Pittsburgh, Pennsylvania, where she studied music and theater and appeared in several plays, including And the World Goes 'Round, The House of Bernarda Alba, Indiscretions, The Fantasticks, and A Little Night Music.
-She graduated in 2000 with a Bachelor of Fine Arts in Musical Theater.
+De Pablo attended Carnegie Mellon University in Pittsburgh, Pennsylvania, where she studied drama and appeared in several plays, including And the World Goes 'Round, The House of Bernarda Alba, Indiscretions, The Fantasticks, and A Little Night Music.
+She graduated in 2000 with a Bachelor of Fine Arts in Drama.

 Acting career

 Early roles

 De Pablo began working in the entertainment industry at age 15, when she hosted some episodes of the talk show Control (1994–95) on Univision, alongside former Entertainment Tonight host Carlos Ponce.

-After graduation, she moved to New York City to find work as an actress, working as a waitress in an an Italian eatery in Brooklyn and doing babysitting to support herself.
+After graduation, she moved to New York City to find work as an actress, working as a waitress in an Italian eatery in Brooklyn and doing babysitting to support herself.
 In 2000, she had roles in Fox's The $treet and the CBS-drama The Education of Max Bickford.
 She picked up parts in the New York City Public Theater, on the TV show All My Children, and in commercials.
 De Pablo played the role of Marguerite Cisneros in The Jury (broadcast on the Fox Network).
 The show was short-lived, screening only 10 one-hour episodes.
 In 2005, De Pablo was about to make her Broadway debut in The Mambo Kings as Dolores Fuentes, but the show closed after a short trial run in San Francisco.